Windaradmin/mkopenvpn_server/README.md

 # mkopenvpn_server
-This is a fork of the openvpn setup used @ work ;-) More info on :
+This is a fork of the openvpn setup used @ work and is just a #NOTE2Self ;-) And is NOT a ripoff of code... feel free to use it!

+More info on :

 https://www.cyberciti.biz/faq/howto-setup-openvpn-server-on-ubuntu-linux-14-04-or-16-04-lts/